eqinox/movie-library/README.txt

-You must have started mongodb version 4+
+must have started mongodb version 4+

 npm install in "frontend" and "backend" folders